-By Simone Austin, Swisse expert
+By Simone Austin

-‘Tis the season for the sniffles.
+We know, we know, ‘tis the season for the sniffles.
 Statistics say that most people will catch an average of 2-4 colds per year.
 But mamas don’t have time to get sick!

 Major in the micros

 There are two types of nutrients you need from your diet – macro and micro.
-Macronutrients are proteins, carbohydrates and fats while micronutrients are vitamins and minerals.
+Macronutrients are proteins, carbohydrates and fats, while micronutrients are vitamins and minerals.
 All nutrients play different but vital roles in your health, wellbeing and immunity:

-- Vitamin A – milk, cheese, eggs (yolk), orange and yellow fruits and vegetables
+Vitamin A. Milk, cheese, eggs (yolk), orange and yellow fruits and vegetables

-- Vitamin B – legumes, wholegrain cereals, nuts, seeds, green leafy vegetables
+Vitamin B. Legumes, wholegrain cereals, nuts, seeds, green leafy vegetables

-- Vitamin C – citrus fruits, broccoli, strawberry, parsley, cabbage
+Vitamin C. Citrus fruits, broccoli, strawberry, parsley, cabbage

-- Vitamin D – egg (yolks), cheese, fatty fish, fortified dairy and cereals
+Vitamin D. Egg (yolks), cheese, fatty fish, fortified dairy and cereals

-- Vitamin E – olives and olive oil, avocado, wholegrain cereals
+Vitamin E. Olives and olive oil, avocado, wholegrain cereals

-- Iron – lean meat, green leafy vegetables, legumes
+Iron.
+Lean meat, green leafy vegetables, legumes

-- Calcium – dairy products, almonds, tahini, green leafy vegetables
+Calcium.
+Dairy products, almonds, tahini, green leafy vegetables

-- Magnesium – nuts, seeds, wholegrains, legumes, green leafy vegetables
+Magnesium.
+Nuts, seeds, wholegrains, legumes, green leafy vegetables

-- Zinc – lean meat, chicken, fish, sunflower and pumpkin seeds, oysters
+Zinc.
+Lean meat, chicken, fish, sunflower and pumpkin seeds, oysters

-- Selenium – brazil nuts, sunflower seeds, oats
+Selenium.
+Brazil nuts, sunflower seeds, oats

 Don’t forget your flavonoids

-Research from the University of Auckland found adults who eat flavonoid-rich foods – found in green tea, apples, blueberries, cocoa, red wine and onions, or take flavonoid supplements – are 33 per cent more protected from the common cold, compared with those who do not.
+Fun fact: research from the University of Auckland found adults who eat flavonoid-rich foods – found in green tea, apples, blueberries, cocoa, red wine and onions, or take flavonoid supplements – are 33 per cent more protected from the common cold, compared with those who do not.

-“If you’re generally healthy, eating flavonoids found in lots of fruits and vegetables, can help stave off the bugs over winter.
-We’d all love to make it through winter without one of these nasty colds.
+“If you’re generally healthy, eating flavonoids found in lots of fruits and vegetables, can help stave off the bugs over Winter.
+We’d all love to make it through Winter without one of these nasty colds.
 They’re a leading cause of visits to a doctor, so it’s worth giving flavonoids a go as part of a healthy diet,” says Braakhuis.

-Stuck for inspiration?
+Stuck for inspo?
 Try porridge with grated apple and blueberries, pack a snack of sliced apple and blueberries or whip up a healthy apple blueberry crumble using nuts or muesli as the crunchy top.

 The pros of probiotics

 Most people think of zinc, vitamin C, and echinacea for prevention of colds and flu long before they think of probiotics.
-But new research published by the Cochrane Acute Respiratory Infections Group shows probiotics can enhance your immune system to help prevent viral respiratory tract infections like the common cold.
-The pros of probiotics don’t stop there.
-Another study published in the European Journal of Nutrition found that a combination of Lactobacillus plantarum and Lactobacillus paracasei reduced the risk of getting a cold and strengthened the subjects’ immune defenses by boosting B-lymphocytes, aka virus-thwarting immune cells.
-The same study also found, if you do come down with a cold or flu, probiotics tend to reduce the severity and duration of symptoms.
-Add probiotics to your daily routine by either eating foods like yoghurt, sauerkraut, pickles, miso soup or by taking a daily probiotic supplement.
+But research by the Cochrane Acute Respiratory Infections Group shows probiotics can enhance your immune system to help prevent viral respiratory tract infections like the common cold.

 Make all meals happy

-As Winter progresses and your mood has the habit of going from sunshine to darkness, you can restore its serotonin to summer levels, by eating complex carbs.
-Wurtman recommends eating a 150-200 calorie carb-based snack in the late afternoon like instant oats, a small sweet potato or wholegrain toast.
+As Winter progresses and your mood has the habit of going from sunshine to darkness, you can restore its serotonin to Summer levels, by eating complex carbs.
+She recommends eating a 150-200 calorie carb-based snack in the late afternoon like instant oats, a small sweet potato or wholegrain toast.
 Good mood food.

 If symptoms persist, we recommend consulting your healthcare practitioner.